-With our single brand and the common mission of "securing together the essential resources for our future", compliance with the ethics values of the Group by all its employees is critical.
+With our single brand and the common mission of "Shaping a sustainable environment, now!", compliance with the ethics values of the Group by all its employees is critical.

 This guide of ethics in commercial relations has been prepared for the purposes of reasserting our values and of guiding employees in their practical implementation.
 It forms part of the existing referential and details, for the whole range of commercial relations, the ethics principles of the Group.